2000dsr/Raspi_Golf/README.md

 To verify that the microphone is working, plug it into one of the USB Ports and then right click the audio icon in the menu bar.
 Click input devices and turn its volume all the way up.
 This step will vary slightly depending on which mic you used, but it was the procedure for the two types of mics I tested (USB Lapel Mic and the USB Mic linked in the materials section).

 ## **Step 4: Download the main program**
-The main program (link file here) is what will run while you are hitting.
+The main program ([linked here](swing_replay.py)) is what will run while you are hitting.
 There are a variety of lines that are commented out, so if you run it as it comes, it has only the basic functionality (listens for shot, replays it full speed, replays it half speed) and doesn't include pedal support or cloud functionality.
 Step 7 will discuss how to enable these portions of it and other steps you will need to take.

-Download the file to your desktop and save it to any name you want (obviously ensuring it ends with .py).
+Download [the file](swing_replay.py) to your desktop and save it to any name you want (obviously ensuring it ends with .py).

 ## **Step 5: Set up the required folders and subprograms**
 You can name the folders anything you want, but if you choose a different name be sure to update it in the code wherever referenced.
 For simplicity, the names in the instructions align with the ones in the python program.